misurida/eg-elements/README.md

 ### Font Awesome Icons

 You can also use the [Font Awesome Icons](https://fontawesome.com/icons).
 You simply have to create an account and ask for a [kit](https://fontawesome.com/start).
-You will receive the `SECRET` code to inset into the `index.html` file:
+You will receive the `SECRET` code to insert into the `index.html` file:

 ```
 <script src="https://kit.fontawesome.com/{{SECRET}}.js"></script>